aimeos/aimeos-docs/src/frontend/html/theme-basics.md

 For displaying categories, the full text search box and the faceted search, the catalog filter component is required.

-setupSearchAutocompletion()
+onMenuHover():
+: Show mega menu

+onHideCategories()
+: Hide category offscreen menu

+onShowCategories()
+: Show category offscreen menu

+onLoadSearch()
 : Autocompleter for quick search

-setupFormChecks()
+onResetSearch()
+: Registers events for the catalog filter search input reset

+onCheckForm()
 : Sets up the form checks

-setupListFadeout()
-: Sets up the fade out of the catalog list

-setupCategoryToggle()
-: Toggles the categories if hover isn't available

-setupAttributeToggle()
+onToggleAttribute()
 : Toggles the attribute filters if hover isn't available

-setupAttributeListsToggle()
+onToggleAttributes()
 : Toggles the attribute filters if hover isn't available

-setupAttributeListsEmtpy()
+onShowAttributes()
-: Hides the attribute filter if no products are available for
+: Shows the attribute filter if products are available for

-setupAttributeItemSubmit()
+onSubmitAttribute()
 : Submits the form when clicking on filter attribute names or counts

-setupSupplierToggle()
+onSyncPrice()
+: Syncs the price input field and slider

+onTogglePrice()
+: Toggles the price filters if hover isn't available

+onToggleSearch()
+: Toggles the search filters if hover isn't available

+onToggleSupplier()
 : Toggles the supplier filters if hover isn't available

-setupSupplierItemSubmit()
+onSubmitSupplier()
 : Submits the form when clicking on filter supplier names or counts

-setupSearchTextReset()
-: Registers events for the catalog filter search input reset

 init()
 : Initialize the catalog filter actions